qgis/QGIS-Documentation/docs/user_manual/working_with_vector/editing_geometry_attributes.rst

 Topological editing
 ===================

-Apart from snapping options, the :guilabel:`Snapping options...`` dialog (:menuselection:`Project --> Snapping options`) and the :guilabel:`Snapping` toolbar allow you to enable and disable some topological functionalities.
+In addition to these snapping options, the :guilabel:`Snapping options...`` dialog (:menuselection:`Project --> Snapping options`) and the :guilabel:`Snapping` toolbar allow you to enable / disable some other topological functionalities.

 .. index:: Shared polygon boundaries